What is SEO? A basic guide for SMBs that want to appear on Google

 Claim your Google Business Profile

-It's free and probably the most important thing you can do.
-Your Google Business Profile is what appears when someone searches for your business on Google Maps.
+It's free and it's probably the single highest-impact thing you can do.
+Your Google Business Profile is what shows up when someone looks for your business on Google Maps.
+Fill it out completely: photos, hours, description, services, phone number.

 Put your address and phone number on every page